constfun/create-react-WebExtension/README.md

 ### Get Started Immediately

-You **don’t** need to install or configure tools like Webpack or Babel.<br>
-They are preconfigured and hidden so that you can focus on the code.

 Just create a project, and you’re good to go.

 ## Getting Started

 This will create a directory called `my-app` inside the current folder.<br>
 Inside that directory, it will generate the initial project structure and install the transitive dependencies: